-We have reviewed the accompanying condensed consolidated interim financial statements of Emirates NBD Bank PJSC (the "Bank") and its subsidiaries (collectively referred to as the "Group"), which comprise the consolidated interim statement of financial position as at 31 March 2018 and the related consolidated interim statements of income and comprehensive income, cash flows and changes in equity for the three month period then ended and explanatory notes.
+We have reviewed the accompanying condensed consolidated interim financial statements of Emirates NBD Bank PJSC (the "Bank") and its subsidiaries (collectively referred to as the "Group"), which comprise the consolidated interim statement of financial position as at 30 June 2018 and the related consolidated interim statements of income and comprehensive income for the three month and six month periods then ended and consolidated interim statement of cash flows and changes in equity for the six month period then ended and explanatory notes.
 Management is responsible for the preparation and presentation of these condensed consolidated interim financial statements in accordance with International Financial Reporting Standard IAS 34, Interim Financial Reporting ("IAS 34").
 Our responsibility is to express a conclusion on these condensed consolidated interim financial statements based on our review.